 The bottom of the web service protocol stack is service transport.
 This layer is responsible for actually transporting XML messages between two computers.

-- Hyper Text Transfer Protocol (HTTP)
+Hyper Text Transfer Protocol (HTTP)

-- Blocks Extensible Exchange Protocol (BEPP)
+Blocks Extensible Exchange Protocol (BEEP)

-One promising alternative to HTTP is the Blocks Extensible Exchange Protocol (BEEP).
-BEEP is a new IETF framework of best practices for building new protocols.
+This is a promising alternative to HTTP.
+BEEP is a new Internet Engineering Task Force (IETF) framework for building new protocols.
 BEEP is layered directly on TCP and includes a number of built-in features, including an initial handshake protocol, authentication, security, and error handling.
-Using BEEP, one can create new protocols for a variety of applications, including instant messaging, file transfer, content syndication, and network management
+Using BEEP, one can create new protocols for a variety of applications, including instant messaging, file transfer, content syndication, and network management.